Nevada Real Estate License Requirements

 - Complete the application form 549.

-- Pre-licensing education by certified transcripts or certificates.
+- Proof of pre-licensing education by certified transcripts or certificates.

 - A minimum of 120 hours of pre-licensing education, which includes the following components: